JulianBarth/home_assistant_config/README.md

 I've incorporated suggestions from many people throughout the code.
 Thanks to everyone who contributed their ideas!

-This project is licensed under the BSD-3-Clause License.
-See `LICENSE.txt` for more information.

 ## Project Intentions
 This project aims to automate the charging and discharging behavior of a basement battery system to optimize energy costs and maximize the usage of renewable energy.
 The key features include: